 New discoveries at Grant Wetland

-In Community Science, Nature Reserves & Easements, News, Training & Education, Water by couchiching
+In Community Science, Grant Wetland Nature Reserve, Nature Reserves & Easements, News, Training & Education by couchiching

 Our water monitoring project is growing and moving into town this year.
 Every time we add a new site we learn so much we wish we had done it sooner.
 We console ourselves with the adage: The best time to plant a tree was 20 years ago.
 The second best time is today.